 This study has confirmed the presence of higher levels of arsenic in deep groundwater of Kathmandu Valley.
-The highest arsenic concentration measured in deep groundwater was 0.160 mg/L in post monsoon.
-In pre monsoon and post monsoon, 36.59 % and 31.70 % of deep groundwater wells, respectively exceeded permissible values WHO guideline value for drinking water.
-But all the samples of shallow groundwater were within the guideline value in both seasons.
-The arsenic varies spatially with high concentration towards central Strong negative correlation groundwater district. between arsenic and ORP confirmed reductive arsenic mobilization mechanisms in deep groundwater.
+The highest arsenic concentration measured in deep groundwater was 0.143 mg/L. In deep groundwater, 34% samples exceeded provisional guideline values of WHO of 0.01 mg/L for drinking water but all the samples of shallow groundwater were within the guideline value.
+The arsenic varies spatially with high concentration towards central groundwater district.
+Strong negative correlation between arsenic and ORP confirmed reductive arsenic mobilization mechanisms in deep groundwater.
 The study revealed very weak negative correlation between arsenic concentration and depth of deep groundwater.
-Arsenic concentration varied significantly between shallow and deep groundwater with higher values in deep groundwater.
-The high concentration of arsenic in deep groundwater of some parts of study area particularly in central groundwater district is attributed to the groundwater geochemistry of the study area.
-Release of arsenic into the groundwater is considered to be due to the natural source under the reductive process.
+Arsenic concentration varied significantly between shallow and deep groundwater.
+The high concentration of arsenic in deep groundwater of some parts of study area particularly in central groundwater district is attributed to the groundwater geochemistry in the study area.
+Release of arsenic into the groundwater is mainly due to the natural source under the reductive process.